My Family: Writing Practice

-- Have your students pick 4 people to write about.
-Direct your students to think about the roles and responsibilities of the people.
+- Have your students pick 4 people to describe with words and photos.
+Direct your students to think about the roles and responsibilities of each family member.
 Ask them to think about what their families need or want.

-- Instruct your students to paste pictures of their families inside their books.
+- Instruct your students to paste photos of their families inside their books.

 - Offer details and potential examples of family interactions to your students.

-- Enrichment: Have these students write a story about an experience that they have had with four of their family members.
+- Have these students write a story about an experience that they have had with four of their family members.
 Encourage them to mention the things they did, all the people involved, and any other details they can think of.

-- Support: Give your students a word bank or sentence starters to write about their families.
+- Give your students a word bank or sentence starters to write about their families.

-- Walk around as your students write about their family members, making sure that they use complete sentences.
+- Walk around as your students draw or write about their family members.
+Encourage them to use complete sentences.
 Provide sentence stems, such as:

-- Make sure that your students write how each family member has an important role in the family.
+- Make sure that your students write, draw, or discuss how each family member has an important role in the family.
 Remind them that no two family members are alike!
 A sentence stem can say, "____ helps the family by..."